Irreversibility of quantum field theory in de Sitter: the C, F and A theorems

-We will use the entanglement entropy to determine nonperturbative properties of RG flows in $dS_d$.
-Let us consider the vacuum entanglement entropy (EE) for a sphere of radius $R= \ell \sin \theta_0$ at $T=0$ (the neck of $dS$), which we show on the Penrose diagram in Figure \ref{fig:naive_cone}.
+We will use the entanglement entropy to determine nonperturbative properties of RG flows in dS$_d$.
+Previous works on entanglement entropy in de Sitter include \cite{Maldacena:2012xp, Ben-Ami:2015zsa, Boutivas:2024lts}.
+Let us consider the vacuum entanglement entropy (EE) for a sphere of radius $R= \ell \sin \theta_0$ at $T=0$ (the neck of dS), which we show on the Penrose diagram in Figure \ref{fig:naive_cone}.
 The spatial entangling region is $0\le \theta \le \theta_0$.
 The future boundary of the associated causal diamond in conformal coordinates is simply the null cone $T=\theta_0-\theta$.
-When $\theta_0=\pi/2$, the entangling radius becomes $R=\ell$; the entangling region covers the full static patch, and the EE becomes the thermal $dS$ entropy.
+When $\theta_0=\pi/2$, the entangling radius becomes $R=\ell$; the entangling region covers the full static patch, and the EE becomes the thermal dS entropy.
+This means that the density matrix becomes $\rho=e^{- H}$, where the modular Hamiltonian $H$ coincides with the physical static patch Hamiltonian (the generator of time translations).
 Since we are calculating the entanglement entropy with respect to a global pure state (the euclidean vacuum at $T=0$), the entropy of a region is equal to the entropy of its complement, which in this case gives $S(\theta_0) = S(\pi-\theta_0)$.
 So the EE attains its maximum at $\theta_0=\pi/2$, and for $\theta_0>\pi/2$ the EE coincides with that of a sphere inside the complementary static patch.

-The EE for a QFT in $dS$ is a divergent quantity; in general, it is a complicated function of the sphere radius $R$, the $dS$ radius $\ell$, a short distance cutoff $\epsilon$, and the relevant couplings $\lambda_I$ in (\ref{eq:Sqft}).
+The EE for a QFT in dS is a divergent quantity; in general, it is a complicated function of the sphere radius $R$, the dS radius $\ell$, a short distance cutoff $\epsilon$, and the relevant couplings $\lambda_I$ in (\ref{eq:Sqft}).
 We will be interested in the finite entropy difference \be \Delta S(R) = S_\textrm{QFT}(R)-S_\textrm{UV}(R)\,, \ee where $S_\textrm{UV}(R)$ is the entropy of the UV fixed point (plus appropriate local counterterms).
 We will analyze this subtraction procedure in more detail below.